Infertile Blue Group. MG No 14.

 At first the young basal leaves are suffused with red-purple pigmentation.
 They are scarcely toothed and appear to be almost entire.

 The mature basal leaves are pale green, oblong-elliptic in shape, on long arching petioles which reach towards the ground.
 This is a distinguishing feature for M. ‘Crarae’.

 The mid-ribs are conspicuous and almost white.
 The mature basal leaves have well-defined shallow teeth on the margin.

 The stem leaves are at almost 45⁰, so the stem is clearly visible.
 The false bract leaves are relatively large.

 Meconopsis ‘Crarae’ is available from specialist nurseries.
 It is sterile and can only be propagated by division.

 Meconopsis ‘Crarae’ at Branklyn Garden.

-The overlapping sky-blue or pale lilac flowers.
+The sky-blue or pale lilac flowers with overlapping petals.